 Hyper-V Containers vs VMs

-We’ve discussed that Hyper-V containers are great for scenario’s where you need an extra security boundary around your containerized workloads.
+We’ve discussed that Hyper-V containers are designed for scenario’s where you need an extra security boundary around your containerized workloads.
 But why not use a separate Hyper-V VM instead of Hyper-V containers?

 Although the use of Hyper-V VMs might be an alternative solution, the use of VMs for creating an extra level of isolation will have an negative impact on the flexibility, costs and scalability of your workload in production.
 The great benefit of using Hyper-V containers instead of VMs is that containers are designed against today’s requirements.
-They have a small footprint, are fast to deploy and fast to destroy.
+They are fast to deploy, fast to destroy and have a small footprint.
 Looking at Hyper-V containers they offer the benefits of containers like speed, scalability and efficiency but also offer the same kernel-level isolation as Hyper-V VMs.